-Operations and Notifications for Web App Initialization (web-based iOS application only)
+Operations and Notifications for Initialization (web-based iOS application only)

-This section summarizes the operations and notifications that initialize the Web App and allow the Nymi-enabled Application(NEA) to handle Nymi Band taps.
+This section summarizes the operations and notifications that initialize the Web App and allow your application to handle Nymi Band taps.

 Note: This section does not apply to native iOS applications because the Nymi Application performs the operations that initialize the web application.